actions/checkout/README.md

     # Default: null
     sparse-checkout: ''

+    # Specifies whether to use cone-mode when doing a sparse checkout.
+    # Default: true
+    sparse-checkout-cone-mode: ''

     # Number of commits to fetch.
 0 indicates all history for all branches and tags.
     # Default: 1
     fetch-depth: ''